Movatterモバイル変換

 Further information:Union of the Crowns

 Before 1603, theKingdom of England and theKingdom of Scotland were independent states with different monarchs.
-However,James VI of Scotland inherited the monarchy of England (becoming James VI and I) from his cousinElizabeth I, meaning that the two independent countries shared a monarch known as theUnion of the Crowns.
+However,James VI of Scotland inherited the monarchy of England (becoming James VI and I) from his cousinElizabeth I, meaning that the two independent countries shared a monarch in apersonal union known as theUnion of the Crowns.
 Between November 1606 and July 1607 unification between the two countries was discussed at Westminster.
 While the English Parliament agreed to certain concessions to the Scots, it refused union.
-In October 1604, James VI and I declared himself to be the 'King of Great Britain' rather than the simultaneous monarch of both.[1]
-Thestyle was used on coins, stamps, and elsewhere, however theParliament of England refused its official use or him legally becoming the King of a single unified country.[2][3]
+In October 1604, James VI and I declared himself to be the 'King of Great Britain'.[1]
+Thestyle was used on coins, stamps, and elsewhere; however theParliament of England did not allow the title to be used officially, nor did they consider him the King of a single unified country.[2][3]

 Anne ascended the throne on 8 March 1702 upon the death of herbrother-in-lawWilliam III, becoming Queen of England and Queen of Scotland.[4][5]
 In November that year, Anne began negotiations with theParliament of Scotland about a possible union of the two countries, but by 1704 they had ended without a deal.
-In 1706, a new proposal was debated that involved shared unity rather than Scotland joining England under a new country called 'Great Britain', which was more preferable to Scotland.
+In 1706, a new proposal was debated that involved the merger of Scotland and England into a new country called 'Great Britain'.
 A final version of the proposal was presented to Anne in July that year.
 In January and March 1707, theTreaty of Union was passed by the Scottish and English parliaments respectively, with the union beginning from May.[5]

 Statistics